Theme 3! Choose to Boost Veggies & Fruit

-Starting April 2017 and over the next several months, our Healthy Kids Community Challenge community will be working to encourage kids and families to make vegetables and fruit a part of every meal and snack.
+Starting April 2017 until December 2017, our Healthy Kids Community Challenge community will be working to encourage kids and families to make vegetables and fruit a part of every meal and snack.
 Canada’s Food Guide recommends children aged 2-13 years old eat 4-6 servings of veggies and fruit each day.
 However, we know kids and adults often fall short of this goal.
+Approxinately 60% of children & adolescents do not get the recommended 5 or more servings of veggies & fruit per day!

 The Healthy Heroes Family